Azure Data Factory and the myth of the code-free data warehouse

 Pricing can be a little murky and it’s difficult to plan costs.
 The unit prices for orchestration and runtime execution may appear small, but they can really add up for large numbers of complex pipelines.
 Working with data flows exasperates this as it’s not always obvious when you’re getting charged for a cluster to execute or debug pipelines.

 As with all doodleware implementations, you are also limited to the transformations provided by the templated components on a point-and-click UI.
 Any more complex transformation inevitably involves entering scripts into scattered configuration windows.

 Not all connectors are made equal

 ETL tools live and die by the breadth of connectivity they offer.
 They all promise a similar range of connectivity but each one tends to come with their own foibles, particularly for more generic protocols.
 My general experience of integration products is to never assume that they can connect to anything at all.

-Azure Data Factory is no exception as it has quite a few annoying gaps (at the time of writing).
+Azure Data Factory is no exception.
+As you might expect, its connectivity seems mostly concerned with Azure data stores, i.e. blob storage, SQL, Cosmos and Lake Storage.
 Azure Search can only be used as a target rather than a source.
 AWS support is as patchy as you’d expect.
-The generic REST connector is fussy about the APIs that it is prepared to do business with.
-As you might expect, it seems mostly concerned with connecting Azure data stores together, i.e. blob storage, SQL, Cosmos and Lake Storage.
+The generic REST connector is fussy about the APIs that it is prepared to do business with and can’t even work with OAuth 2.0.

-It’s a dangerous myth to suggest that integration can somehow be easy.
-One thing that integration platforms do is contain the mess of integration and prevent it from leaking into domain applications.
-This is useful, but it’s certainly never easy.
-A modern “code free" data warehouse?
-There’s always code lurking somewhere under the hood and it’s not always wise to try and abstract it away.
+Despite this, it's a dangerous myth to suggest that integration can somehow be easy.
+A "code free" data warehouse?
+There’s always code lurking somewhere under the hood and it’s not always wise to try and abstract it away from development teams.